esoui/kagrenac/README.md

 Things it'll need (easier to search for libraries later on):

+- A task runner (such as Grunt, Gulp, etc).
 - Copy directory recursively.
 - Template parsing.
 - Package Global state.